scholarslab/scholarslab.github.io/collections/_posts/2015-09-08-augmented-reality-and-simulation.md

 layout: post
 slug: augmented-reality-and-simulation
 title: Augmented Reality and Simulation
-categories:
+category: blog
+tags:
 - Research and Development
-tags:
+- VR-AR
-- augmented reality
+- 3D printing
-- kinect
+- makerspace
 ---

 A few weeks ago the Scholars' Lab went on a field trip to the School of Architecture's "[FabLab](http://www.arch.virginia.edu/fabrication)" to check out a project Chris Gist and Melissa Goldman had been working on, a sand table that has a projector and a Kinect connected to a computer that projects a topology on to the sand.